MonitorQA/ExternalApiDocs/_posts/2025-06-24-get-companies.md

 layout: null
 ---

 Retrieve a list of all companies accessible to the authenticated user.
 This endpoint returns all companies where the user has an account.
-This is useful for users who have access to multiple companies and need to switch between them or select a target company for [template copying](#/copy-template) operations.
+This is useful for users who have access to multiple companies and need to switch between them, select a target company for [template copying](#/copy-template) operations, or pass company IDs as the `companies` filter on [custom data exports](#/custom-data-exports).

 ### Request Headers